Dear Rockwood Community,

 - Calling: Do employees believe that you are willing to sacrifice self-interest for the good of the organization?
 Servant leaders have a natural desire to serve others.
 This notion of having a calling to serve is deeply rooted and values-based.
 The servant leaders desire to make a difference for others within the organization and will pursue opportunities to make a difference and to impact the lives of employees, the organization and the community—never for their own gain.

 - Nurturing the Spirit - JOY!!
-The servant-leader is someone who understands the deep human need to contribute to personally meaningful enterprises.
+The servant-leader is someone who understands the deeply human need to contribute to personally meaningful enterprises.
 The servant-leader nurtures the individual’s spirit through honest praise and supportive recognition.
 Criticisms and suggestions are not personal or harsh.
 The joy of the work is celebrated through means that acknowledge the value of employees’ commitment to worthwhile activities.
-The servant leader reminds employees to reflect on the importance of both the struggles and successes in the organization and learn from both.
+The servant-leader reminds employees to reflect on the importance of both the struggles and successes in the organization and learn from both.

 Sincerely in Service,